 Exploring the Online Exhibition

-This lesson prompts students to explore the online exhibition, critically analyzing various factors that shaped attitudes and actions taken by the government, the media, other organizations, and individual citizens in response to the Holocaust.
+This lesson prompts students to explore the online exhibition and analyze critically various factors that shaped attitudes and actions taken by the US government, the media, other organizations, and individual citizens in response to the Holocaust.

 Primary Source Exploration

-History Unfolded is a database of over 50,000 articles from newspapers in the United States.
-Articles are about Holocaust-era events and were published between 1933 and 1946.
+History Unfolded is a database of more than 50,000 articles from newspapers in the United States.
+Articles cover Holocaust-era events and were published between 1933 and 1946.
 Students can explore what was possible for Americans to have known about the Holocaust as it was happening and how Americans responded.

 Teacher Guide